 Uber is an international taxi service based on a ride sharing model.
 Users download an app which they use to request and book journeys.
 Uber rides are accessed and booked through the app and cannot be hailed or picked from a taxi rank like traditional taxis are.
 They also cannot be booked over the phone either.
 When the user requests a taxi journey they input their destination, the app then finds the nearest Uber driver to the user and sets the pick-up time, the time of arrival at the destination and the fare.
 The app will also provide the name and details of the driver which has been selected as well as the car description and the license plate.
 The fare is automatically deducted from the account which the user has linked to the app.
 The user also has the option to rate the driver and the ride as well as the option to provide a tip to the driver.
 The customer can cancel the trip, although there is a cancellation fee for doing so.

 Uber accident claims are claims you can make for injuries you sustained in an Uber accident as a passenger in an Uber, or involving an Uber vehicle, that was not your fault.
+Or, you could make an Uber driver claim against another motorist that has caused your accident while working for Uber.
 These are accidents that can be caused by the drivers negligence, such as driving recklessly or negligently, by going over the speed limit, by going through red lights, by not indicating when turning or by drinking before they drove.
 Uber drivers are responsible for providing and maintaining the Uber vehicle, so you could claim for compensation if the poor condition of the vehicle has caused an accident, or caused you an injury.
 For example if the driver has not had the tyres, lights or brakes serviced and car crashes as a result.
 Or if the seat belts were not functional, resulting in you suffering unnecessarily severe injuries in a collision.
 The same principle would apply to accidents in which you have been knocked over by an Uber vehicle or have had an Uber vehicle collide with yours while driving.

 It is worth noting that although the Department for Transport does not keep figures for the number of accidents caused by any particular private hire or taxi company the office of the Mayor of London does not believe that the number of casualties in Uber crashes in London is disproportionate to the amount of people who use private hire taxis in the city.
 Meaning you are not in any greater danger using an Uber than you are in any other vehicle.